 - BRIDGE the gap to engage between milestones.

-Employers are updating their long service award programs to meet the expectations of today’s tech-savvy generation and take advantage of software-based tools.
+Employers are updating their long service award programmes to meet the expectations of today’s tech-savvy generation and take advantage of software-based tools.
 Second, they are responding to the dynamic recognition preferences of today’s employees.
 Third, they’re adapting to the changing career expectations we’re seeing today.
 Finally, effective long service award programmes today are bridging the gap between the milestone events, so that the recognition does more to connect with employees on an ongoing basis.

 Looking To The Future: Loyal Service, Not Long Service?

 Over the last 20 years the number of times young people have changed jobs has nearly doubled.
 People who graduated between 1986 and 1990 averaged more than 1.6 jobs, and people who graduated between 2006 and 2010 averaged nearly 2.85 jobs.
 Therefore, it may be time for organisations to move away from using the term ‘Long Service Awards’ and instead start to think of them as: ‘Loyal Service Awards.’

 Employers have realised that if they’re going to relate to employees on a broad scale through a service awards programme, they’re going to need to re-evaluate the frequency and timeline for giving recognition.
 In one study, Hewitt and Associates found that not only does recognition drive engagement, but the more frequent the employee receives recognition, the more significant the impact is on engagement.
 The scale of this study is measured on a monthly, weekly and even daily basis.